DataKinds/tree-rewriter/README.md

 ... and so forth
 ```

 Since Rosin was always able to match the `(give me a depth :n tree of :x)` rule, they never traversed into the tree to match a `(-1 ...)` rule.
 So the arithmetic was never evaluated as a result.
 We can give Rosin an eager variable in the recursive pattern and they'll refuse to match the unevaluated `(-1 ...)` tree because another rule exists which can match it.
-This is spelled `(give me a depth :!n tree of :x)` where adding a bang symbol after the colon makes a variable eager.
+This is spelled `(give me a depth :!n tree of :x)`.
 Watch this:

 ```
 ((puts :?>) ~> :?>)